Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Here is just a small sampling of some of the main myths propagated by these animal rights groups, as well as incorrect assumptions the general public tends to have about exotic pets.

 True exotic ‘pets’ (and even those that are left to their own devices in zoos) are very unique to real wild animals.
 Technically, no captive animal should be referred to as "wild," which denotes a free-living animal existing outside of tremendous human influence.

 The major environmental change that makes domestic animals unique from their wild counterparts is human rearing.
 Animals raised around humans and especially by humans develop differently in comparison to parent-raised wild animals.
 This rule even extends to dogs and cats, which can simply become wild animals when raised without human socialization.

 Should dogs and cats reach a certain age without exposure to people, the effect is nearly irreversible.
 This is why shelters often euthanize feral cats instead of adopting them out.

-The line between ‘domesticated’ and ‘wild’ behavior is completely arbitrary.
-People often describe ‘wild’ behaviors as roaming, hunting drive, and aggression—traits all domesticated species exhibit.
+The line between "domesticated" and "wild" behavior is completely arbitrary.
+People often describe "wild" behaviors like roaming, hunting drive, and aggression—traits all domesticated species exhibit.
 Some dog breeds were specifically bred to enhance these instincts for human benefit.

 Many dogs and cats in our society have also been reproductively altered, which decreases their ‘problematic instincts’ like feline spraying or canines desperately tearing up your fence to reach a female in heat.
 People might be giving credit to selective breeding for tamer, non-roaming pets when some of it belongs to invasive surgery.